DataDog/kics/documentation/rules/terraform/gcp/disk_encryption_disabled.md

 ### Description

- Critical virtual machine disks in Google Cloud should be encrypted with Customer Supplied Encryption Keys (CSEK) or Customer-managed Encryption Keys (CMEK) to ensure the security of sensitive data at rest.
-If the `disk_encryption_key` block is missing or does not include either the `raw_key` or `kms_key_self_link` attributes, disks remain encrypted only with Google-managed keys, which may not meet data residency or compliance requirements and may expose data if the default encryption keys are compromised.
+ Critical virtual machine disks in Google Cloud should be encrypted with Customer Supplied Encryption Keys (CSEK) or Customer-Managed Encryption Keys (CMEK) to ensure the security of sensitive data at rest.
+If the `disk_encryption_key` block is missing or does not include either the `raw_key` or `kms_key_self_link` attributes, disks remain encrypted only with Google-managed keys.
+This may not meet data residency or compliance requirements and could expose data if the default encryption keys are compromised.
 To address this, you should define the `disk_encryption_key` with either a CSEK or CMEK, for example:

 ```
 resource "google_compute_disk" "secure_example" {